Clinical-Genomics/scout/CONTRIBUTING.md

 ### Scout Git branching strategy

 Scout development is organised on a flexible Git ["Release Flow"][release_flow] branching system.
-This more or less means that we make releases in release branhces which corresponds to stable versions of Scout.
+This more or less means that we make releases in release branches which corresponds to stable versions of Scout.
 In order to add a new feature, create a branch from current master and follow the instructions
 below: